PUNCH-Cyber/stoq/docs/gettingstarted.rst

     which worker plugins the payload and results are passed.
 #. :ref:`Archiver Plugin <archiver>` :ref:`(destination archiver) <archiverdest>`:
-    If a payload or extracted payload should be archived, they will be passed along to the destional archiver for saving.
+    If a payload or extracted payload should be archived, they will be passed along to the destination archiver for saving.
 #. :ref:`Decorator Plugin <decorator>`:
     Once all dispatching, scanning, archiving, and decorating has completed, the final results are passed to the decorator plugins in order for it to analyze the completed